 2. Cut back on social media time

-Research has shown that increased social media usage can cause or contribute to depression and low self-esteem.
+that increased social media usage can cause or contribute to depression and low self-esteem.
 Social media can be addicting, and it’s a necessity to stay connected with family, friends, and even coworkers.
 It’s how we plan and invite each other to events and share big news.

 However, limiting social media time can help prevent depression.
 You can do this by: